 Cholesterol is a waxy substance that circulates in your blood.
 It is essential for normal body function because your body uses it to make hormones and build cell walls.
 However, too much cholesterol can cause hardening of the arteries and lead to heart attack or stroke.

-Pumpkin seeds are also rich in fiber and magnesium, which help prevent constipation and other digestive problems associated with high cholesterol.
+Pumpkin seeds are also rich in fiber and magnesium, which can help prevent constipation and other digestive problems associated with high cholesterol (4).

 The benefits of pumpkin seeds also come from their high content of unsaturated fatty acids, fiber, and phytoestrogens.
-Phytoestrogens (2) are compounds found in plants that mimic estrogen.
+Phytoestrogens are compounds found in plants that mimic estrogen (5).
 In this case, phytoestrogens found in pumpkin seeds may help reduce LDL cholesterol levels in the bloodstream.
 In fact, eating pumpkin seeds can reduce bad cholesterol levels by up to 25 percent.

 2. Improves sleep

 Pumpkin seeds are a great source of zinc, which is essential for healthy sleep.
-Zinc deficiency (3) can cause insomnia and poor-quality sleep.
-Pumpkin seeds provide over 100% of your daily value per serving.
+Zinc deficiency can cause insomnia and poor-quality sleep (6).
+A serving of pumpkin seeds provides over 100% of the daily value.
 The body needs zinc to produce melatonin, the hormone responsible for regulating your sleep cycle.

 Pumpkin seeds also contain tryptophan, which is an essential amino acid that helps produce serotonin in the brain.
 Tryptophan is an essential amino acid, which means that our bodies can’t produce it, so we must get it from our diets.
-It plays a key role in the synthesis of proteins and hormones in the body, including melatonin, serotonin, and niacin.
+It plays a key role in the synthesis of proteins and hormones in the body, including melatonin, serotonin, and niacin which are all helpful for sleep.

 3. Helps with weight loss